vtex-apps/store-block-course/course/steps/08_react-apollo/en.md

     ```
     > It is important to higlight that there is the possibility of your IDE showing an error while importing `product-context`.

-4. Define the query using the `productReleaseDate` importaded and the `useQuery`, using the `useProduct()` data.
-As mentioned before, both are  hooks, which means that they must be added inside a React functional component.
-In this case, `Countdown`.
+4. Define the query using the `productReleaseDate` imported and the `useQuery` hook, you can find the product data in `useProduct` hook.
+Since they are (hooks)[https://reactjs.org/docs/hooks-intro.html], they only work inside react functional components.

       ```diff
       + const { product: { linkText } } = useProduct()